After Mysterious Closure, Solar Observatory In New Mexico Reopens

 So what did happen at Sunspot?

 A security threat, though the specific nature of that threat remains unclear.
-According to a statement from AURA, the consortium and the National Science Foundation decided to vacate the site temporarily due to a security issue:
+According to a statement from AURA, the consortium and the National Science Foundation decided to vacate the site temporarily because of a security issue:

 "AURA has been cooperating with an on-going law enforcement investigation of criminal activity that occurred at Sacramento Peak.
 During this time, we became concerned that a suspect in the investigation potentially posed a threat to the safety of local staff and residents.
 For this reason, AURA temporarily vacated the facility and ceased science activities at this location.